saigeruleau/Data_Projects/AirBnb Analytics/README.md

 * The best property size ranges from 0 to 2 bedrooms.
 1 bedroom is the most popular AirBnb property size in the top 10 Manhattan neighborhoods.
 I recommend to potential investors to choose a potential property that is 0-2 bedrooms.
 * Friday was found to have the highest average occupancy of all listings.
 * The annual estimated revenue for the top 5 neighborhoods and the corresponding most popular property size (based upon number of bedrooms) for each neighborhood was generated.
 The highest estimated annual revenue is $134,646.48 in the Hells Kitchen neighborhood with 2 bedrooms.
-* For future analysis, investors could calculate the return on investment (ROI) by comparing the annual estiamted revenue and the average price of each property in the top 5 neighborhoods and the corresponding most popular property size.
+* For future analysis, investors could calculate the return on investment (ROI) by comparing the annual estimatted revenue and the average price of each property in the top 5 neighborhoods and the property's corresponding most popular size.

 ### Project features
 * Executive summary: key findings from the analysis